Dj9321/SpringLearning/README.md

 It connects with Postgres SQL.
  * Needs Postgres Server to start.
  * Just start the Postgres in Docker
+ * Port changed to 9090 and has an index.html in static resources folder

+#Security
+Check in applicaiton.properties file

 # Postgres SQL
 * Start Via Docker:
-In terminal: sudo docker ps -a
+In terminal: sudo docker ps -a // Check all containers sudo docker start dj-postgres
 In Postgres DB Admin: give password

 * Table Structure: